 - You spend another 3 hours on Pinterest searching for the sweetest matching outfits that you can all wear and look like a family out of a Vineyard Vines catalog!

-- You realize you’ve lost an entire day online, get distracted, overwhelmed and busy, and forgot all about your mission of organizing family photos.
+- You realize you’ve lost an entire day online, get distracted, overwhelmed, and busy, and forgot all about your mission of organizing family photos.

 - Months later, you call a friend desperately looking for a photographer referral because you now NEED to get photos taken right away!
 Your kids are growing fast, Little Emma is going to lose her two front teeth, and now baseball season has started and you only have 1 weekend in the next 6 months that you can squeeze it in.

-- You book a last minute session, grab whatever clothes seem the least bit ‘coordinated’ out of the closet, use a little extra hair gel the day of the session (who had time for a haircut), beg and plead your kids to squeeze into their shoes (even though they are 2 sizes too small) because it’s only for a few minutes and you don’t have other shoes for them to wear!
+- You book a last-minute session, grab whatever clothes seem the least bit ‘coordinated’ out of the closet, use a little extra hair gel the day of the session (who had time for a haircut), beg and plead your kids to squeeze into their shoes (even though they are 2 sizes too small) because it’s only for a few minutes and you don’t have other shoes for them to wear!

 - Two weeks later, your fabulous photographer presents you with some AMAZING images that you aren’t sure are real because you didn’t see any of this cooperation or behavior during your session.
 But… your photographer is a genius, so of course, the images are beautiful!!!!
-You decide you want EVERY digital file because clearly, it will be a LONG time before you do this again AND you need the files to post on Facebook and Instagram, upload to Tinyprints to create your holiday cards, make an album for the grandparents, get enlargements for frames at home, of course, extra prints for all the aunts and uncles!!
+You decide you want EVERY digital file because clearly, it will be a LONG time before you do this again AND you need the files to post on Facebook and Instagram, upload to Minted to create your holiday cards, make an album for the grandparents, get enlargements for frames at home, of course, extra gift prints for all the aunts and uncles!!
 SUCCESS!!!

 And then your photographer tells you how much the digital files will cost.
 Womp, womp, womp!!!!!!!!!!
 BUT WHY!?!?
 You didn’t even order prints or an album!

-To a consumer who is interested in purchasing digital files, it seems like the files should be cheaper because there is no actual product being delivered, no ‘presumed’ cost for the photographer.
+To a consumer who is interested in purchasing digital files, it seems like the files should be cheaper because there is no tangible product being delivered, no ‘presumed’ cost for the photographer.
 It’s just their ‘time,’ after all.
 Right?